 Animal Welfare Management

-Our producers are responsible for implementing our policies.
-Our animal welfare requirements forming part of the contractual agreement between Aldi and producers at the time business is awarded.
+Our animal welfare requirements form part of the contractual agreement between Aldi and producers at the time business is awarded.

 We provide training on animal welfare topics to all buyers of animal products and we expect all our producers to provide adequate training to all individuals involved with the direct handling of animals throughout the supply chain.